 Step 5: Now click “Fix Now” and wait while the device is repaired.
 This process will take just a few minutes and the program will notify you when it is complete.
 The iPhone will restart in normal mode and the device should work smoothly after that.

-These solutions ate meant to help you fix a battery percentage that is not displaying correctly.
+These solutions are meant to help you fix iPhone battery percentage stuck issue.
 Let us know if the solutions worked and if there was any problem you experienced during or after the repair process, you can also let us know in the comments section below and we’ll do our best to help.

 Joan J. Mims is interested in researching all tips about iPhone, iPad and Android.
 He loves to share useful ideas with all users.